Exiled-Team/Common-Utils/README.md

 - options to have CASSIE announce when all class-d/scientists/guards are dead/escaped
 - an option to destroy specific doors automatically on round start

+# Installation

+Download [Common_Utilities.dll](https://github.com/Aevann1/Common-Utils/releases) and place it in in %appdata%\EXILED\Plugins

 # Default config:
 ```yaml
   # Whether or not debug messages should be shown.